smartcityresearch/Communication-App/UserManual.md

 #### Sending Group Messages
 1. **Find Group Options**: Look for "Ping Software" or "Ping Hardware" buttons
-2. **Select Your Target Group**: Choose the department you want to message
+2. **Select Your Target Group**: Choose the department you want to message and enter your custom message.
 3. **Send Group Ping**: The message will be sent to all members of that domain

-**Group Message Content**:
+**Default Content if empty string entered**:
-- Software group receives: "Software meet is starting!"
+- Software group ping receives: "Software meet is starting!"
-- Hardware group receives: "Hardware meet is starting!"
+- Hardware group ping receives: "Hardware meet is starting!"
+- FOr individual pings: "{senderName}: Ping from {senderName}"
 - Display boards show the group meeting announcement

 #### Tracking Your Messages